Introduction

 Description of some parameters in the command:

-After successful compilation, you can see the generated SD card burning image [board]-*-*.img
+After successful compilation, you can see the generated SD card burning image *.img in the out directory.

 2).
 Compile step by step using Docker

-If you have not executed the one-click compilation script, you need to manually download the toolchain host-tools and extract it to the SDK root directory:
+If you have not executed the one-click compilation script, you need to manually download the tool chain host-tools and then copy or move it to the SDK root directory:

 Enter Docker: